NCAR/noahmp/drivers/nuopc/docs/source/DriverAndCoupling.rst

    * - lnd_comp_import_export.F90
      - Includes subroutines to define import and export states as well as diagnostic code to check the fields in states
    * - lnd_comp_io.F90
      - Includes subroutines to read in static information and initial conditions from tiled files and writing model output in tiled format.
-The I/O routines currently using `FMS <https://github.com/NOAA-GFDL/FMS>` library to access multi-tile files but this will be replaced with ESMF calls in the near future and FMS dependency from NUOPC "cap" will be removed.
    * - lnd_comp_kind.F90
      - Stores parameters that define used kind types etc.
    * - lnd_comp_nuopc.F90